GormTheWyrm/InsecureEmployeeCMS/README.md

 Content Management System that allows a user to track employees salaries and group them by department.
 This program is not designed to contain sensitive data and as such does not have a Social Security number option.

+?
+Input a user story.
+Example; As a developer, I want an app to walk me through creating a readme.
+?
+Write a short description of your project.
+?
+What programs is your project dependent on?
+This application depends on the mysql, inquirer and console.table modules which can be downloaded on npm.
+?
+What steps must be taken to install your program? open the folder in a terminal such as git bash and run ?
+What steps should a user follow to use your program?
+?
+What steps should a user follow to test your program?
+?
+What license do you operate under?
+?
+Who are the primary authors of the project
+? list the major contributors, preferably by github username:
+?
+How could those who want to help contribute?
+?
+Display Github info under contacts?

+it is weird that there is an in for  dept and a dept id, right?